Preventing Exercise Injury for Your Dog by Warming Up and Cooling Down

 Describing how to do static stretches is beyond the scope of this article, but if you already do static stretches on your dog’s front legs/shoulders and rear legs/hips, make sure you attempt these only during this cooldown phase, when the dog’s muscles are warm and fully pliable.
 Always use gentle, steady pressure, staying within the dog’s comfort level.
 If he objects, you are pulling too hard or in an improper direction.
 It’s wise to work with an experienced person the first time you use these stretches, as you can cause harm, too.
 Remember that you’re not just influencing the limb you manipulate; consider all the muscles, tendons, and joints that are connected to it, as well.

 “I do stretches as part of a cooldown for my dog with the orthopedic history.
 I do brisk walking, then normal paced walking, then slower walking, then massage and active stretching.
 My younger dogs just get a walk.
 I do not want them to be panting heavily when they are placed in the crate after an agility run,” says Dr. Lee.

 Keep the ambient temperature in mind, too, when your dog completes exercise.
-If it’s very warm out, you may want to use a little water to help cool your dog (see “Cool Your Hot Dog,” WDJ July 2015).
+If it’s very warm out, you may want to use a little water to help cool your dog (see “How to Prevent Heat Stroke in Dogs,” WDJ July 2015).
 If it’s cold, you may want to put a coat on your dog prevent a too-rapid cooling of the muscles, which could cause cramps.

 Research has repeatedly shown that warmup and cooldown sessions improve athletic performance.
 Equestrians have been long-time proponents of warming up and cooling down their horses.
 When I learned to ride, we were taught that every ride started and ended with a 10-minute walk, followed by walking the horse by hand until he was completely cool.
 For many dog owners it can be just as simple.